RPBCACUEAIIBH/Volatizer/Scripts/HelpFiles/bootmode.md

+Usage: volatizer bootmode
-Usage: volatizer bootmode [option]
+or:    volatizer bootmode [option]

-Sets/clears bootmode /normalboot file to system partition, which will be checked at boot.
+Sets/clears/checks bootmode /normalboot file on system partition, which is regularly checked at boot.

       --help                  display this help file and exit -n                          set boot mode to normal -v                          set boot mode to volatile

+This setting is persistent!